These days, we’ve seen a rise in people working from home or on the move—and why not?

 For how long?

-Creating an agenda like this will save time, avoid confusion, and help the call flow smoothly.
+Creating a conference agenda like will save time, avoid confusion, and help the call flow smoothly.
 For more information on how to schedule great audio and video conferences, check out this entry in our blog!

-Your outline is also a great resource for your attendees, as it lets them know how long they have to speak.
-A tightly organized conference also keeps everybody on topic without making them feel rushed.
+Your outline is also a great resource for your attendees, as it lets them know the size of their time slot and gives them an idea of how much they should prepare to discuss.

-Many teleconference systems require attendees to dial-in and provide a code or a password.
-Make sure participants have everything they need well in advance, preferably with easy-to-follow instructions in case anyone is unfamiliar with the platform.
-This will prevent any frustration or delays.
+Many teleconference systems need attendees to dial-in and provide an access code or a password.
+To prevent any frustration or delays, make sure participants have everything in advance, preferably with easy-to-follow instructions in case anyone is unfamiliar with the platform.

 SimplyCast’s audio conference software really shines in this regard, as hosts can dial out to participants in real time, no matter where they are.
-This is why we utilize an audio format rather than video calls; broader compatibility means participants can join the call, regardless of their device.
+This is why we utilize an audio format rather than video calls; broader compatibility means every participant can always join the call, regardless of their device.

-If your meeting is delayed, then speakers will feel rushed, and people may not be able to stay for as long as planned.
+If your meeting is delayed, then speakers will feel rushed, and people may not be able to stay for as long as originally planned in your conference agenda.

 If someone is late to join the call, chances are they are trying to join but there may be an issue on their end.
 This is common with web conferencing or video meetings, where internet connections, software, or even hardware (such as faulty cameras or video drivers) can cause problems.

-Start the meeting on time and once it's over, have someone fill in anyone who couldn't attend.
-Better yet, the SimplyCast platform lets you record your conferences for later review, which makes it easy for attendees to catch up or refresh their memories at their leisure.
+Start the meeting on time and once it's over, make sure someone takes notes, and provide these to anyone who couldn’t attend.
+Better yet, the SimplyCast platform lets you create a conference recording for later review, which makes it easy for attendees to catch up or refresh their memories at their leisure.

 4. Introduce yourself